analyst-collective/analytics/README.md

 - All analysis should be built on top of models, not raw data.
 - All named fields in a given analysis should be named within a given model.
 - Confining analysis in this way ensures portability of analysis across multiple environments.

+##### Dependencies

+- All projects can include dependencies to other projects.
+Dependencies

 ### Contributing